nlpub/pymystem3/README.rst

 This wrapper is open sources under LGPLv3 license.
 However, please consider that the Yandex Mystem is not open source and licensed under conditions of the (Yandex License)[http://legal.yandex.ru/mystem/].

-The current version can be considered as an alpha version, so please let us know if something does not work as expected: https://github.com/Digsolab/pymystem3/issues.

 System Requrements
 ===================